danieljprice/phantom/docs/setups.rst

 Well-maintained setups
 ~~~~~~~~~~~~~~~~~~~~~~

-The most used, well-maintained and supported options are:
+The most used, well-maintained and supported options for the SETUP variable are:

 .. include:: setups-best.rst